tethysplatform/tethys/docs/tutorials/key_concepts/intermediate.rst

     .. note::

-        The ``name`` argument can be used to set a custom name for the URL of a controller as shown above.
+        The ``name`` argument can be used to set a custom name for the route that maps a URL to a controller as shown above.
 The default name is the same name as the controller function.
 This name is used to look up the URL of the controller using either the ``url`` tag in templates (see next step) or the ``reverse`` function in Python code.

 d.
 Open ``/templates/dam_inventory/base.html`` and add navigation links for the List View page: